AvailLang/Avail/avail/doc/repository/RepositoryLayout.md

 [NamesIndex](../../src/main/kotlin/avail/persistence/cache/record/NamesIndex.kt).

-There is a mechanism for reducing the scope of searches using a Bloom filter, but that is not yet (2023.10.10) active.
+There is a mechanism for reducing the scope of searches using a Bloom filter, but that is not yet (_2023.10.10_) active.
 The intention is to construct the filter for all (or some) packages, so that a search from the top of a module root could eliminate large branches quickly when searching for a name that doesn't happen to be used in that package.
 For now, the standard library can be searched for the first time in at most a couple of seconds, and subsequent searches are imperceptibly fast.

-1. #modules with mentioned names,
+1. Count of modules with mentioned names (vlq)
-2. Each module name as a UTF-8 string,
+2. Each module name as a UTF-8 string
-3. #mentioned atom name, or alias of a name,
+3. Count of mentioned atom name, or alias of a name (vlq)
-4. Each atom name or local alias as a UTF-8 string,
+4. Each atom name or local alias as a UTF-8 string
-5. #NameOccurrences,
+5. Count of `NameOccurrences` (vlq)
 6. For each `NameOccurrences` object,
-   1. #declarations,
+   1. Count of declarations (vlq)
    2. For each declaration of the name,
       1. A boolean indicating this is an alias declaration
       2. If it's an alias,
-         1. the index of the original atom's module name,
+         1. The index of the original atom's module name (vlq)
-         2. the index of the original atom's name,
+         2. The index of the original atom's name (vlq)
-      3. The index of the phrase in the [PhrasePathRecord](#phrasepathrecord) (not just of the top-level phrases) which was a declaration of the name or alias,
+      3. The index (vlq) of the phrase in the [PhrasePathRecord](#phrasepathrecord) (not just of the top-level phrases) which was a declaration of the name or alias
-   3. #definitions of the name,
+   3. Count of definitions of the name (vlq)
    4. For each definition of the name,
-      1. The ordinal of the `DefinitionType` identifying the kind of definition that this definition is (method, macro, etc),
+      1. The ordinal (vlq) of the `DefinitionType` identifying the kind of definition that this definition is (method, macro, etc)
       2. An index into the module's [ManifestRecord](#manifestrecord) that also identifies the definition.
-   5. #usages of the name,
+   5. Count of usages of the name (vlq)
    6. For each usage of the name,
-      1. The ordinal of the usage's `UsageType` (method send, macro send, etc.),
+      1. The ordinal (vlq) of the usage's `UsageType` (method send, macro send, etc.)
-      2. The index of the phrase in the [PhrasePathRecord](#phrasepathrecord) (not just of the top-level phrases) which was a usage of the name.
+      2. The index (vlq) of the phrase in the [PhrasePathRecord](#phrasepathrecord) (not just of the top-level phrases) which was a usage of the name.